pgazmuri/k9-polyvox/README.md

 - If you see errors related to the display or speaker, ensure the correct environment variables are set.
 - Make sure your PiDog hardware is powered and connected.
-- For audio device issues, check your ALSA/PulseAudio configuration and use the included device listing scripts (`print_audio.py`, `pyaudio_device_list.py`).
+- The app will use your default audio source and sink.
+You can use pactl to view and set devices.

 ## License